Head-O-Matic Tankette is easy to install….

 The tankette unit is 5 1/2″ long x 2 1/2″ in diameter as shown above.
 When you add the hose connectors, or elbows to both ends, the overall length required is 9″.
 Then, you have to allow a little more space for your hoses.
 The overall height to the top of the cap is 6 1/2″.

 Actual installation pictures in a very tight location right beside the pillow in the midcabin bed.

 Q & A

-- When do I replace the Bullet? – A new bullet needs to be installed when no more blue is being pumped into the toilet bowl.
+- When do I replace the puck? – A new puck needs to be installed when no more blue is being pumped into the toilet bowl.

-- Do I have to wait until the current bullet is all gone before adjusting the flow tube? – Yes, unless you want to turn blue.
-It is a messy blue job to remove a partially dissolved very blue bullet.
+- Do I have to wait until the current puck is all gone before adjusting the flow tube? – Yes, unless you want to turn blue.
+It is a messy blue job to remove a partially dissolved very blue puck.
 Empty the tankette unit before adjusting.

 - If I am using a fresh water supply, do I need a check valve?
 Yes.
 You should have a check valve to stop any chance of chemical backing up into the fresh water line.

 - I have a Vacu-Flush supplied by a pressure water system.
 We don’t recommend the Tankette for any toilet with a pressure water supply.
 The boat’s with water pressure system, has plumbing of a hard plastic with a different inside diameter than the Tankette.
 This involves the installation of reducer fittings as well as a check valve which increases the risk of leaks.

 - My toilet is supplied by sea water.
 Yes, the standard supply hose on boats with raw water (sea water) for the head is the same inside diameter as the Tankette.